gaehlerm/SoftwareEngineering/README.md

 ## The Domain Model

 A model is a simplification of something real.
 A computer game for instance is always a model of some kind of reality.
-Interesstingly enough, a computer game does not necessarily become better if the model is more accurate.
+Interesstingly enough, a computer game does not necessarily become better if the model is more realistic.
 But rather if the model is more focused to make a point.
 If it emphasizes the core domain of what the game is all about, while leaving away unnecessary details.

 When writing code, we implement a model of the reality.
 A model that resembles most accurately the problem we try to solve.
 Not one that is the closest to reality.
 The model has to cover the domain of interest.
 The field that you are working on.
 The model has to simplify the domain that you are working on to the bare minimum what you need to fulfill your programming task.